benwiz/graphics/README.md

 - Selectable detect features algorithm
 - Figure out how to make _clj-detect-features_ small enough for Lambda.
 - Handle more extensions.
 Developed against _.jpg_.
+- Implement other partitioning algorithms like Voronio Diagrams